rosen-bridge/operation/docs/watcher/cardano-config.md

 To configure a Cardano watcher, you should set these configs under the `cardano` keyword in your `config.yaml`:

-1. Choose your information source for Cardano network and specify its connection information.
+1. Choose your information source for the Cardano network and specify its connection information.
 You can use either `koios`, `blockfrost` or `ogmios` as the data source.

 ```yaml
 type: koios